crtheisen/lol-mastery-analysis/README.md

 - <code>generate_centrality_charts.py</code> - Generates <code>web/data/data_chart_champions.tsv</code> and <code>web/data/data_chart_champions_second.tsv</code> from <code>data/affinity_table_normalized.csv</code> and <code>data/champion_list.csv</code>, which the chart container uses.
 - <code>generate_force_graph_file.py</code> - Generates <code>web/data/champion_edge_force_graph.json</code> from <code>data/affinity_table_normalized.csv</code> and <code>data/champion_list.csv</code>, which the force graph container uses.
 - <code>generate_radial.py</code> - Generates <code>web/data/champion_edge_bundling.json</code> from <code>data/affinity_table_normalized.csv</code> and <code>data/champion_list.csv</code>, which the radial container uses.
+-
+####"utility_" Scripts

+The utility_ series of scripts are for helpers; generating one-time datasets and the like.
+This isn't part of the current workflow.

+- <code>utility_champion_list_heatmap.py</code> - Generates a comma-delimited list of champions.
+Used by the heatmap visualization to set up the axes of the chart.
+-
+####"test_" Scripts

+The test_ series of scripts are for running API tests.
+As mentioned before, we initially meant to have a nice unit test suite for exploring the API... ran out of time.
+Sad day.

+- <code>test_controller.py</code> - Basic console control to access the "unit tests" in the <code>tests</code> folder.

 ##Visualizations